retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 - Tightly couple `teams` to `branches`
   - GitOps is really challenging otherwise
-  - The ASB_TEAM_NAME really is picky ...
+  - The ASB_TEAM_NAME has several constraints based on resource naming rules
   - Do NOT merge team (cluster) branches into main
   - There are 5 files that are generated and should never be in main
+    - flux.yaml
+    - {ASB_TEAM_NAME}.asb.env
+    - ingress-{ASB_TEAM_NAME}.yaml
+    - cluster-${ASB_TEAM_NAME}.json
+    - 02-traefik-config.yaml
 - Open the `readme` in a browser on GitHub
   - This gives you a copy button for the fences
     - Codespaces does not